Introduction of SQL DML Commands

 Commands of DML

-Now let us try to understand each of the above mentioned DML commands in detail one by one.
+Now let us try to understand each of the DML mentioned above commands in detail one by one.

 1. SELECT

 SELECT command or statement in SQL is used to fetch data records from the database table and present it in the form of a result set.
-It is usually considered as a DQL command but it can also be considered as DML.
+It is usually considered a DQL command, but it can also be considered a DML.

 The basic syntax for writing a SELECT query in SQL is as follows :